 Some people like this holiday because they can spend more time with their kids seeking candy, other part love this holiday for girls using the day as an excuse to dress like, hmm... cheeky girls.
 But every year we face the one huge common problem - where the hell I can find mind-blowing Halloween costumes or costume ideas?
-EssayMama.com (as a caring mother) is here to pamper her kids with this infographic, where you can find the answer.
-EssayMama's answer is simple - dress as your favorite writer.
 Writers Who Published Great Books Before Age 25.
 Picture it: teenage Mary Shelley was on a vacation getaway, with her husband Percy and some of his rambunctious poet friends, like that rogue Lord Byron… and out of the group of legends, it’s Shelley herself who arguably published the greatest work of all at the ridiculous age of 20: Frankenstein; or, The Modern Prometheus, a book that has penetrated our human consciousness.

 In honor of Shelley’s birthday this month, here’s a list of 25 other writers who created heartbreakingly beautiful work before they could get a discount on a rental car or have their publishers demand an active Twitter account.
+If you’re 26, get on out of here.
 130, Italo Calvino.
 Upon hearing of Italo Calvino’s death in September of 1985, John Updike commented, “Calvino was a genial as well as brilliant writer.
 He took fiction into new places where it had never been before, and back into the fabulous and ancient sources of narrative.”
 At that time Calvino was the preeminent Italian writer, the influence of his fantastic novels and stories reaching far beyond the Mediterranean.
 Two years before, The Paris Review had commissioned a Writers at Work interview with Calvino to be conducted by William Weaver, his longtime English translator.
-It was never completed, though Weaver later rewrote his introduction as a remembrance.